intjelic/python-sfml/doc/source/gettingstarted.rst

 Getting started
 ===============
-This binding is easy to apprehend and learn if you come from the C++ library; class, methods and functions names are the same.
-We'll see here step by step everything you need to know to get started with pysfml2!
+These bindings are easy to apprehend and learn if you come from the C++ library; class, methods and functions names are the same.
+We'll see here step by step everything you need to know to get started with pySFML!

-Of course, you need first to have pySFML2 downloaded and installed on your computer.
+Of course, you need first to have pySFML downloaded and installed on your computer.
 To do that, read the :doc:`download </download>`  section, it provides all explanations you'll need to install on your favourite platform.
 At worst, you'll need to compile.

 After reading this you can jump to the single :ref:`tutorials-reference` that summarizes all the large, potentially surprising, changes that you